 claude --model anthropic/claude-opus-4-7

-200 free trial calls let you A/B test on your own workload before committing.
+A free trial lets you A/B test on your own workload before committing.
 The $5 starter pack unlocks ongoing free Nemotron use + becomes spendable balance for the Opus calls you actually need.

 The right answer for most teams is: default to Nemotron, pay for Opus on the 10% of tasks where the quality delta matters.
 That's how the math works out.